Equations defining probability tree models: An example and connections to graphical models

 In a final step, we observe that many of the unfoldings in the graph of $\T$ as given in \cref{fig:biotree} are logically impossible.
 For instance, the measure of recovery for cells which have died is nonsensical.
 In the same fashion, the problem description states that within the cell culture, cells get damaged only if the surrounding environment was hostile.
 This implies that the measure of survival is nonsensical in benign environments.
 As a result, many of the atomic probabilities in the context-specific Bayesian network need to be assigned probability zero.
 We can avoid this redundancy by directly modelling the given situation using the staged tree depicted in \cref{fig:biostaged}.
 We denote this tree $\T_{>0}$ because all of its labels are strictly positive.
 The dimension of the corresponding model $\M_{\T_{>0}}$ is much smaller: the model variety is of dimension four in seven-dimensional space, rather than of dimension six in sixteen-dimensional space, as was the case for $\treemodel$.

 The ideal of model invariants for the staged tree $\T_{>0}$ can be calculated in exactly the same fashion as presented above, now resulting in

 where we read the atomic probabilities from top to bottom in \cref{fig:biostaged}.
-This ideal is toric because all paths fully extend.
 Again, we can calculate that $I_{\T_{>0}}\not=\ker\varphi$ but that the kernel of the algebraic parametrisation is given by the maximal paths:

-These generators form a Gr\"obner basis with respect to the reverse lexicographical term order.
+These generators form a Gr\"obner basis with respect to the reverse lexicographical term order with $p_1>\cdots >p_8$.